 In the past, teaching has been an isolating experience.
 We know now that not only do student outcomes improve when teachers are part of professional learning communities, but also when teachers are given the opportunity to take ownership of whole school improvement.
 When this happens, teachers are encouraged and valued for their contributions, making them feel empowered, motivated, inspired, needed and respected.
 All of these feelings lead to greater job satisfaction and therefore retention.

-5. Plan for a better work/life balance
+5. Encourage a healthy work/life balance for teachers

 There is no one magic bullet for retaining teachers but we can try to make schools comfortable, creative, refreshing and exciting learning environments.
 Hopefully this will keep our nation’s best teachers in the classroom, providing the highest quality education possible.